-- All LSAs supports individuals and groups of pupils at SEND support level of provision, both in class and through withdrawal of targeted interventions - The designated teacher for child protection and looked-after children (LAC) is Mrs Brooks-Tyreman (Deputy Head) - The family support worker is Ms Jameson - All teachers are teachers of SEND - The governors have appointed one of their number to be link governor for SEN. The Head Teacher has appointed a designated member of staff to be responsible for child protection.

-• The designated member of staff responsible for managing pupil premium is the Head teacher and a member of the Senior Leadership Team.
+- All Learning Support Assistants support individuals and groups of pupils at SEND support level of provision, both in class and through withdrawal of targeted interventions - The designated teacher for child protection and children in care (CiC) is Mrs Brooks-Tyreman (Deputy Head) - The family support worker is Mrs Stewart - All teachers are teachers of SEND - The governors have appointed one of their number to be link governor for SEND.
+The Head Teacher has appointed a designated member of staff to be responsible for child protection. - The designated member of staff responsible for managing pupil premium is the Head Teacher and a member of the Senior Leadership Team.